ssaavedraa/mjolnirCore/README.md

+Here's the updated README with the revised API documentation:

+---

 # MjolnirCore

 **Description**: MjolnirCore is the central repository and core framework of our Content Management System (CMS), implemented in Go with the Gin web framework.
 Named after Thor's mighty hammer from Norse mythology, MjolnirCore embodies robustness, power, and reliability in managing content and data within our application.